JustDerb/RoR2-VsTwitch/README.md

 # Console Commands

-These console commands are generally for testing purposes.
-You should never need to use them during a run.
+_These console commands are generally for testing purposes.
+You should never need to use them during a run._

-* `vs_connect_twitch <channel> <access_token> [username]` - Connect to Twitch.
-Note that this automatically happens when starting a new run.
 * `vs_add_bits <bits>` - Force add bits to the game.
 Going over the bit goal will trigger an in-game event.
 * `vs_set_bit_goal <bits>` - Sets the bit goal and saves it to the config file.